ar162387/DotAndBoxes/README.md

    Commit this change and push it to your **main** branch.

 3. Create an Issue in your GitLab project for fixing the errors in the assignment.

 4. Create and check out a branch for your bugfix.
    This should follow the convention of having the issue number, followed by a hyphenated description of the issue. e.g. `1-fix-assignment-errors`.
-   Push this branch to the remote repository.
+   Push this branch to your remote repository.
 (From here on, I'll refer to this as your "issue branch")

 5. Create **unit tests** that will detect the errors in the code.
 Particularly:
    * That the algorithm for testing whether a box is complete is wrong.